rajatvd/manimnx/README.md

-# manim-nx
+# manimnx
 An interface between `networkx` and `manim` to make animating graphs easier.
+This package is in development and I welcome new feature requests and ideas.

 An example animation which transforms between two random graphs: